bootiful-pinboard-client/pinboard-common/README.md

 # Pinboard Model

-This model that supports the two Pinboard clients
+This model supports the two Pinboard clients